 What we are doing about the PNR Directive

 What can you do about the PNR policy?

-This data is automatically and constantly filtered by the system algorithmically for "anomalies", completely independent of any suspicion.
-Hits are reported to the authorities, who also have manual access to them.
+This data, completely independent of any suspicion, is automatically and constantly filtered by the system algorithmically for "anomalies".
+Hits are reported to the authorities, who also have manual access to it.
 A comparison with other databases also takes place.
 Access to the data is granted to police authorities, secret services and the Office for the Protection of the Constitution of the respective country, as well as Europol.
 The information can be exchanged within the EU with other member states.